Tournament Chairman

 Cliff Aichele Rules Chairman

-The Rules are your friend,
+Play it as it lies, The Rules are your friend.

-Cliff Aichele
+Cliff Aichele.

 Rules Chairman